ECDAR-AAU-SW-P5/Ecdar-GUI-gRPC-Communication/README.md

 ## Custom compilation
 To compile a lib with a different protobuff library set enviroment variable `ECDAR_PROTOBUFF_DIR`.
-Default is `./Ecdar-ProtoBuf/` the main branch of the submodule
+Default is `./Ecdar-ProtoBuf/` the submodule included.
 ```
 ECDAR_PROTOBUFF_DIR=/absolute/path/to/dir/
 ```